Firestark/project/README.md

 - IOC container
 - small HTTP layer
-- Http router
+- HTTP router

 With these components firestark provides you a basic architecture to built well structured, business driven applications.
-The architecture is built in such a way that you can easily extend it with your own favourite components.
+The architecture is built in such a way that you can easily extend it with your own favorite components.

 ### Fast